OctopusDeploy/blog/blog/2024-09/inside-devops-thiago-marcolino/index.md

 ---
-title: Inside DevOps with Thiago Marcolino from NewDay
+title: Inside DevOps with Thiago Marcolino from YLD
 description: A series where we share lessons learned from those on the frontlines of DevOps.
-This post features Thiago Marcolino, Platform Engineer from NewDay.
+This post features Thiago Marcolino, Platform Engineer from YLD.
 author: joanna.wyganowska@octopus.com
 visibility: public
 published: 2024-09-02-1400